Cali Bamboo was founded to….

 By using renewable materials instead of traditional lumber.

-Absorbed every year from the trees we saved annually.
+Absorbed every year from the trees we save annually.

 From diverting logging in the rainforest, home to thousands of species.